fu-chen-18/personal-website/content/authors/admin/_index.md

 user_groups:
 - Researchers
 - Visitors
-role: Ph.D. in Measurement, Evaluation, and Data Science
+role: Assistant Professor of Data Science in Education
 ---

 I am an Assistant Professor in the Faculty of Education at the University of Macau.
 I completed my Ph.D. in Measurement, Evaluation, and Data Science at the University of Alberta in July 2021.
 Before studying at U of A, I earned my bachelor’s and master’s degrees from Beijing Normal University, China.
 I have received training in psychology, educational measurement, and data science, and have been an active researcher in the areas of psychoeducational studies, learning analytics, and educational data mining.